I’m a minimalist. When it comes to skincare, that is (books and dresses, I can never have enough of).

 Well, not doing away with it completely.
 I’m just wondering, do you really need two moisturizers, one for the day and one for the night?
 Can’t just the one do?

-I mean, is there really a difference between them or is this just a clever marketing ploy to make us buy the same thing twice (like eye cream, you know?).
+Is there really a difference between a day cream and a night cream or is this just a clever marketing ploy to make us buy the same thing twice (like eye cream, you know?).

 Let’s take a look:

 There are two special things about daytime moisturizers:

 1. Daytime Moisturisers Have SPF

 The sun is around during the day, so it makes sense to load day creams with SPF.
 That keep you protected, right?